Frequently Asked Questions

 How do I Add, Amend Or an Agency-Specific Schedule?

-Agency Records Coordinators (RC) and alternates under the Governor’s jurisdiction have access to the Electronic Records Action System (ERAS) to add, amend or delete records from an Agency-Specific Schedule.
+Agency Records Coordinators (RC) and alternates have access to the Electronic Records Action System (ERAS) to add, amend or delete records from an Agency-Specific Schedule.
 Agency staff should contact their RC if they need to change their retention schedules.
-Independent agencies that do not use CWOPA will need to delete records using Records Action Deletions (STD-56) form (PDF) or add and amend using the Records Action Request: Addition or Amendment to Records Retention and Disposition Schedule (STD-64) form (PDF).
+Agencies may use these forms for inventorying: Records Action Deletions (STD-56) form (PDF) or add and amend using the Records Action Request: Addition or Amendment to Records Retention and Disposition Schedule (STD-64) form (PDF).